LukeGrahamLandry/franca/docs/imports.md

 - provide franca code that describes how to build the external code and run it every time you compile so it can't rot.
   (tests/external has some examples of using import_c to do this for c libraries).

+Everything fetch.fr gets from the internet is saved in `./target/franca/fetch/<sha256>.out` so you can compile offline after the first build (or if you manually populate that folder).
+The hash is checked on the first download but not when loading from the cache (if you don't trust your ssd you have bigger problems than i can help you with).
+Archives are unpacked into `./target/franca/deps/<sha256>/*` so you can edit the source files to add debugging code.
+When you're done, just delete the unpacked version (in `deps`) and it will be regenerated from the cached archive (in `fetch`) on the next build.
+This does mean everything is stored twice which seems a bit disrespectful of your disk space.

+Currently fetch.fr does the downloading by exec-ing `curl` (from the `PATH` env var).
+Depending on having a random binary installed makes me sad but more thought is required for a sane solution.
+You can use examples/web/get.fr instead if you compile that and name it curl and add it to PATH when running the compiler.
+However get.fr depends on mbedtls so to build it without curl you'd need to fill out the cache folder manually.

 ## Alternative Frontends